Trauma Centre Trauma Sensitive Yoga (TCTSY)

 50 minutes of movement will be offered each session.
 There will be ten minutes at the end of each session where I will be available for feedback and questions.

-The next block of Group Sessions - Autumn 2024
+The next block of Group Sessions - Not running currently

 Location: Dharma Shala, 92-94 Drummond Street, London, NW1 2HN